Disease Surveillance System/ Identify disease outbreaks/ Identifying health problems for Surveillance.

 Thyroid stimulating hormone:

-High level of TSH indicate hypothyroidism (under activity of thyroid gland) and abnormally low level indicate hyperthyroidism (overly activity thyroid gland).
+A high level of TSH indicates hypothyroidism (underactivity of the thyroid gland) and an abnormally low level indicates hyperthyroidism (overly active thyroid gland).

 These tests screen for syphilis, a sexually transmitted disease.